Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization: Evaluating Visualizations

 \section{Evaluating Visualizations}

-Our first human study evaluates the main premise of our approach: are \gcam{} visualizations more class-discriminative than previous techniques? \mac{Having established that, we turn to understanding whether it can lead an end user to trust the visualized models appropriately.
-For these experiments, we compare VGG-16 and AlexNet CNNs finetuned on PASCAL VOC 2007 train set and use the val set }to generate visualizations.
+\ad{In this section, we describe the human studies and experiments we conducted to understand the interpretability \vs faithfulness tradeoff of our approach to model predictions.} Our first human study evaluates the main premise of our approach -- are \gcam{} visualizations more class discriminative than previous techniques? \mac{Having established that, we turn to understanding whether it can lead an end user to trust the visualized models appropriately.
+For these experiments, we compare VGG-16 and AlexNet finetuned on PASCAL VOC 2007 \texttt{train} and visualizations evaluated on \texttt{val}.}